 Superb Pad Thai

 Admittedly, I have eaten a lot of Pad Thai in Bangkok before this.
-From food courts to street food and floating markets.
+From food courts to and floating markets.
 They taste the same but still somehow different.
 I didn’t expect anything because usually famous restaurants are almost always just hyped.
 But Thip Samai proved me wrong.

 It was everything I wanted and more.
 I definitely loved their version of Pad Thai wrapped in egg, instead of the usual.
 Opening the egg wrapper to get to the noodles was akin to opening a gift you have been waiting for.
 I also liked that their version is not as dry as the ones found on the streets, and their noodles are not as chewy compared to the previous ones I tried.
 Their rice noodles are said to be sun-dried and came all the way from the province of Chanthaburi.
 I was also thankful that there’s a bottle of chopped peanuts right there on the table.
 I got to put as many peanuts I wanted!